 Eczema on the legs shows up as itchy, dry, inflamed patches that can range from small coin-shaped spots to broad areas of thickened, scaly skin.
 The color depends on your skin tone: pink to red on lighter skin, and brown, purple, or grayish on darker skin.[3]
 Common features include intense itching, scale, oozing during flares, and lichenification (a leathery thickening of the skin from chronic scratching, like a callus that forms where you keep rubbing).

 Leg skin behaves differently from skin on the face or arms.
-Areas with fewer oil glands hold less water in the outer skin layer (the stratum corneum), which is why the shins, think of how tight and papery they feel after a hot shower, are especially prone to dryness.[4]
+The shins have fewer oil glands, so they hold less water in the outer skin layer (the stratum corneum), a bit like a sponge left out on the counter.
+That is why they feel tight and papery after a hot shower and dry out faster than almost anywhere else.[4]

 Symptoms across skin tones